 - Finding excuses to immediately leave the table following a meal

 If you’re worried about your relationship with food and eating, there are resources available to you on campus.
+You can:

+- Book an appointment with a counsellor or dietitian to talk about your concerns.
+You can also make an appointment with a doctor and receive a referral to a McGill psychiatrist who specializes in eating disorders.
 Together, you and the psychiatrist will explore ongoing support options both on-campus and with off-campus community services that specialize in eating disorders.

 Finds you recipes depending on what you have in your kitchen, making it easier for you to throw meals together without buying more.